ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 # Acknowledgements

 A. Carre gratefully acknowledges the support provided by Airbus Defence and Space.
+Norberto Goizueta's research is kindly sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.

 # References